ICanBoogie/ActiveRecord/MIGRATION.md

 - Added interface `ModelProvider`.
 Better use this one than depend on `ModelCollection`. `ModelCollection` implements `ModelProvider`.
 - Added interface `ModelResolver`.
 - Added `StaticModelResolver` which replaces `StaticModelProvider` in `ActiveRecord`.
+- Added `SchemaBuilder` to build schema using a fluent API.

 ### Backward Incompatible Changes